dishita10/e-com-new/README.md

 # e-com-new
-Building a e-commerce website from scratch backend and frontend
+Building a e-commerce website from scratch- frontend

 # Getting Started with Create React App